 I taped a few paper towel tubes and toilet paper tubes to the wall using painter’s tape.

-And handed the kids a bowl of pom poms.
+Then, I handed the kids a bowl of pom poms.

 They watched the pom poms fly through the tubes to the bowl or hitting the floor.

 Sometimes they’d put too many through at one time and they’d get stuck.

 Others, I put at a diagonal (being careful to think where the pom pom will actually fall out and drop).

-I thought the diagonal chutes would draw more attention, but alas, I’m proven wrong.
+I thought the diagonal paper chutes would draw more attention, but alas, I’m proven wrong.